 Time to Recycle Smarter

 The United States has exported a third of its recyclables to China for many years without any issues.
 It worked well.
-Americans like to recycle and China wanted the materials to feed their manufacturing base.
-However, beginning in 2013, China began to make a series of policies shifts to reduce the amount and types of recyclable materials into their country.
+Americans like to recycle, and China wanted the materials to feed its manufacturing base.
+However, beginning in 2013, China began to make a series of policies shifts to reduce the amount and types of recyclable materials into the country.

 That’s called “Wishcycling” and is leading to more and more contamination in the recycling stream.
 It is not uncommon to find pizza boxes stained with grease, old garden hoses, plastic bags and more plastic bags.
 These items cannot be recycled in the curbside bin.
-Food contaminates paper and cardboard making them less likely to be recycled.
-The hose and the plastic bags wrap around the machines that screen and sort items disrupting the operations and reducing the amount of material that can be recycled.
+Food contaminates paper and cardboard, making them less likely to be recycled.
+The hoses and the plastic bags wrap around the machines that screen and sort items, disrupting the operations and reducing the amount of material that can be recycled.